 Are lenders offering assistance during the outbreak?

 Financial officials from the Canadian government have been in direct contact with representatives from some of the nation’s biggest banks (BMO, CIBC, National Bank of Canada, RBC, Scotiabank and TD) and have been assured that these banks will be flexible with making arrangements to help individuals affected by coronavirus.
-Requests will reportedly be evaluated on a case-by-case basis.
-Manulife Bank has similarly announced it will be offering solutions for its customers who’ve been impacted by coronavirus.
+Many other financial institutions have followed suit.
+Requests are typically evaluated on a case-by-case basis.

 If coronavirus has made it difficult for you to make payments to your bank, speak to a bank representative to find out what options may be available to you.
-You could end up getting credit relief or even deferred mortgage payments for up to 6 months.
+You could end up getting credit relief or even deferred mortgage payments for several months.
 Solutions will vary between financial institutions and are based on individual circumstances.

 Business grants (and other financial opportunities)